kamibrenda/kamibrenda/README.md

 🧐 Uncovering hidden patterns and stories within the numbers 🔍

-👯 I’m looking to collaborate with different stakeholders as a data scientist in a view of fully getting domain knowledge of various industries as i specialise within the field.
+👯 I’m looking to collaborate with different stakeholders as a data analyst in a view of fully getting domain knowledge of various industries as i specialise within the field.

 🎸 Music fuels my debugging sessions 🎧